 Routine maintenance activities along the HSR Build Alternative and at stations would periodically involve the use of small amounts of hazardous materials (e.g., solvents, paints, vehicle fuels, and pesticides) that are not expected to be acutely hazardous; substantial amounts of hazardous materials would not be routinely transported, used, or disposed.
 The realignment of the nonelectrified tracks, which are used by freight and passenger rail, closer to the right-of-way boundary would not create unique impacts with respect to the use, transport, or storage of hazardous materials or hazardous wastes because existing procedures and protocols would remain in place.
-The Authority will develop a hazardous materials and waste plan describing responsible parties and procedures for hazardous waste and hazardous materials transport, containment, and storage BMPs that would be implemented during operation (HMW-IAMF#8).
-Operation of the HSR Build Alternative and stations would also comply with existing federal, state, and local regulations with respect to the routine transport, use, or disposal of hazardous materials consistent with HMW-IAMF#10 (preparing and complying with a hazardous materials plan and an SPCC plan).
+Operation of the HSR Build Alternative and stations would comply with existing federal, state, and local regulations with respect to the routine transport, use, or disposal of hazardous materials consistent with HMW-IAMF#10 (preparing and complying with a hazardous materials plan and an SPCC plan).

 Like other transportation projects, operation of the HSR Build Alternative has the potential to release a small amount of hazardous materials during routine handling.
-HMW-IAMF#8 includes a hazardous materials and waste plan describing responsible parties and procedures for hazardous waste and hazardous materials transport, containment, and storage BMPs that would be implemented during operation of the HSR Build Alternative.
-HMW-IAMF#10 includes procedures to reduce the potential for hazardous substances releases through preparation and implementation of hazardous materials monitoring and reporting plans.
-Through adherence to HMW-IAMF#8, HMW-IAMF#10, and compliance with applicable regulatory requirements during operation and maintenance of the HSR Build Alternative, the routine transport, use, or disposal of hazardous materials would not create substantial hazards to the public or the environment, and impacts would be less than significant under CEQA.
+HMW-IAMF#10 includes procedures to reduce the potential for hazardous substances releases through preparation and implementation of hazardous materials monitoring plans.
+Through adherence to HMW-IAMF#10 and compliance with applicable regulatory requirements during operation and maintenance of the HSR Build Alternative, the routine transport, use, or disposal of hazardous materials would not create substantial hazards to the public or the environment, and impacts would be less than significant under CEQA.
 Therefore, CEQA does not require any mitigation.